ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

    ```
    if not supplied, a name will be automatically generated from the `hostname` and `email`.

-* $AESproductName$ uses the [`HTTP-01` challenge
+* Emissary uses the [`HTTP-01` challenge
 ](https://letsencrypt.org/docs/challenge-types/) for ACME support:
    - Does not require permission to edit DNS records
    - The `hostname` must be reachable from the internet so the CA can check
-   `POST` to an endpoint in $AESproductName$.
+   `POST` to an endpoint in Emissary.
    - Wildcard domains are not supported.

 ### TLS configuration

-Regardless of if you are using the built in ACME support in the $AESproductName$, the `Host` is responsible for reading TLS certificates from Kubernetes
+Regardless of if you are using the built in ACME support in the Emissary, the `Host` is responsible for reading TLS certificates from Kubernetes
 `Secret`s and configuring $productName$ to terminate TLS using those certificates.

 If you are using the Open-Source $OSSproductName$ or choosing to not use